 What exactly does this student loan pause mean?

 - This is supposed to be interest-free forbearance, but it’s a much better option than regular forbearance.
-Your interest rates are set at zero percent and monthly payments get attributed towards loan forgiveness (i.e., for any one that’s on an income-based repayment plan that offers loan forgiveness).
-Consider this debt relief, more like getting approved for an income-based repayment plan with a zero dollar per month payment until after January 31, 2022.
+Your interest rates are set at zero percent and monthly payments get attributed towards loan forgiveness (i.e., for anyone that’s on an income-based repayment plan that offers loan forgiveness).
+Consider this debt relief, more like getting approved for an income-based repayment plan with a zero dollar per month payment until after May 1st, 2022.
 Automatically, this interest-free debt relief gets applied to all student loan borrowers, including anyone on the income-based repayment and public service loan forgiveness plan.
-If you choose to continue paying your student loans, you may do so by opting in on your loan servicer’s website, but why would you do that?
+If you choose to continue paying your student loans, you may do so by opting-in on your loan servicer’s website, but why would you do that?

 - No interest is accruing during this forbearance period, unlike how interest gets capitalized to the back of the loan with regular forbearance.